djulbicb/To-all-my-loves/DevOps/Maximilian/02 - Images, Containers/01_node_starting_attached.md

 All 3 containers are using same image layers, but last layer is container specific.
 Image layers are read-only.
 Container layer is write/read.

+Every instruction (ie RUN, COPY...) in an image creates a cacheable layer.
+Layers help with image rebuilding and sharing

 ![](img/01_01_image_containerUntitled Diagram.drawio.png)
 ```
 # container will just close